-When we start, most of the using host our websites on shared servers.
-This means that the word “management” is nowhere to be found since the difference between managed and unmanaged hosting doesn’t really apply here.
+When we start, most of the using host our websites on shared servers (find here more about hosting types).
+This means that the word “management” is nowhere to be found.
+The difference between managed and unmanaged hosting doesn’t really apply here.
 Where it does apply, however, is when you start looking into dedicated servers or VPS hosting services.

 What is actually managed to host?

 When you get a hosting plan, there are actually plenty of components to it.
 The key one is the server and the hardware.
-The server usually comes with an operating system, as well as all kinds of software and tools to help you run your website.
+The server usually comes with an operating system.
+Also, it comes with all kinds of software and tools to help you run your website.